gardener/gardener/docs/api-reference/security.md

 </td>
 <td>
 <p>CredentialsRef is a reference to a resource holding the credentials.
-Accepted resources are core/v1.Secret and security.gardener.cloud/v1alpha1.WorkloadIdentity</p>
+Accepted resources are core/v1.Secret and security.gardener.cloud/v1alpha1.WorkloadIdentity
+This field is immutable.</p>
 </td>
 </tr>
 <tr>